Non-integrability of the axisymmetric Bianchi IX cosmological model via Differential Galois Theory: Differential Galois Theory and Hamiltonians

 We remark that in virtue of item (2) above the functions $f_i$, $i=1,...,n$ are first integrals of $X_H$.
 It is very important to be precise regarding the degree of regularity of these first integrals.
 Here we assume that the first integrals are meromorphic.

 Given a dynamical system of first order,

 we can write the variational equations along a particular integral curve $z=\phi(t) $ of the Hamiltonian vector field $X_H$

-We denote by $\Gamma$ the Riemann surface representing the integral curve $z=z(t)$ which is not an equilibrium point of the vector field $X_H$.
+We denote by $\Gamma$ the Riemann surface representing the integral curve $z=\phi(t)$ which is not an equilibrium point of the vector field $X_H$.
 The following theorem is included in a new Theory of Integrability of Dynamical Systems using Differential Galois Theory, see \cite {mora1, mora2} and see also \cite{mo}:\\

 \begin{theorem}[Meromorphically non-integrability theorem, \cite{mora1}] Assume a complex analytic Hamiltonian system is meromorphically completely integrable in a neighborhood of the integral curve $z=\phi(t)$ .
-Then the identity components of the Galois groups of the variational equations are commutative groups. \end{theorem}
+Then the identity component of the Galois group of the variational equation is a commutative group. \end{theorem}

 The previous theorem has been generalized to higher order variational equations $\mathrm{VE}_k$ along $\Gamma$, with $k>1$, $VE_1$ being the first variational equation VE.

 The ``fundamental'' solution of $\mathrm{VE}_k$ of our dynamical system is given by where the Taylor series up to order $k$ of the flow $\phi(z,t)$ with respect to the variable $z$ at the point $(z_0,t)$.
 That is, $\phi^{(k)}(t)=\displaystyle{\frac{\partial^k} {\partial z^k}}\phi(z_0,t).$ The initial conditions are $\phi^{(1)}(0)=Id_m$ and $\phi^{(j)}(0)=0$ for all $j>1.$